hdadhich01/hdadhich01.github.io/content/blog/linux-vm/index.md

 sudo passwd $USER
 ```

-Let's also allow Chrome to use the GUI:
+Let's also allow browsers to use the GUI:

 ```
 echo 'export XAUTHORITY=$HOME/.Xauthority' >> $HOME/.profile